+Figure 6-5: Difference between Own BS RSRP and Strongest Interfering BS RSRP [ISD = 750m]

+The Figure 6-5 is in agreement with the Figure 6-4 but more broader view is taken.

 7 Study on RF requirements for the inter-operator co-located BS scenario

 It has been agreed baseline UE architecture is one Rx RF chain from single antenna to the end of ADC with a single down-converter.
 The evaluation assumptions were also agreed as summarized and re-organized bellow[4][5]: